Definition

 The main objectives of strategic leadership are to streamline processes, boost strategic productivity, promote innovation and cultivate an environment that encourages employees to be productive, independent and to push forward their own ideas.
 Strategic leaders sometimes make use of reward or incentive programs to encourage employees and help them reach their goals.

-Strategic leadership process
+The strategic leadership process

-Then, strategic leaders need to create a vision of what that mission will look like at a specified time in the future.
+Then strategic leaders need to create a vision of what that mission will look like at a specified time in the future.

 Finally, leaders must craft a strategy to put that vision into action.
-The strategy should map out the steps a company needs to take or the changes it needs to make in order to get from its current state to its desired state.
+The strategy should map out the steps a company needs to take or the changes it needs to make to get from its current state to its desired state.

 Strategic leadership skills and characteristics